Syriac Catholic Church: After the split up until modern times

 In 1829 the Ottoman government granted legal recognition to the Armenian Catholic Church, and in 1845 the Syriac Catholic Church was also granted its own civil emancipation.
-Meanwhile, the residence of the Patriarch was shifted to Aleppo in 1831.
-However, after the Massacre of Aleppo in 1850, the Patriarchal See was shifted to Mardin in 1854.
+Meanwhile, the residence of the patriarch was shifted to Aleppo in 1831.
+However, after the Massacre of Aleppo in 1850, the patriarchal see was shifted to Mardin in 1854.

-After becoming officially recognized by the Ottoman Government in 1845 the Syriac Catholic Church expanded rapidly.
-However, The expansion was ended by the persecutions and massacres that took place during the Assyrian genocide of World War I. After that, the Syriac Catholic Patriarchal See was moved to Beirut away from Mardin, to which many Ottoman Christians had fled the Genocide.
+After becoming officially recognized by the Ottoman government in 1845, the Syriac Catholic Church expanded rapidly.
+However, the expansion was ended by the persecutions and massacres that took place during the Sayfo of World War I. After that, the Syriac Catholic patriarchal see was moved to Beirut away from Mardin, to which many Ottoman Christians had fled the genocide.
 In addition to its see in Beirut, the patriarchal seminary and printing house are located at Sharfeh Monastery in Sharfeh, Lebanon.